mikeric/rivets/README.md

 #### Adapter

 Rivets.js is model interface-agnostic, meaning it can work with any event-driven model by way of defining an adapter.
-An adapter is just an object that responds to `subscribe`, `read` and `publish`.
+An adapter is just an object that responds to `subscribe`, `unsubscribe`, `read` and `publish`.
 Here is a sample configuration with an adapter for using Rivets.js with Backbone.js.

     rivets.configure({
       adapter: {